AngeloFranciscoSA/Flask-with-ChromeApp/README.md

 A simples flask code transform in .exe and run with ChromeApp

+You need to this project -> Python, Flask, PyInstaller and pymysql

+    Your Database, use witch better for you, in this project, I used MySQL.
+Works with all accept by Python!

-You need to this project -> Python, Flask, PyInstaller and pymysql Know the basic in HTML, CSS and JavaScript (recommended Jquery and Bootstrap or another which framework you perfer)
+    Know the basic in HTML, CSS and JavaScript (recommended Jquery and Bootstrap or another which framework you perfer)

-Tree:
+Tree folder:

     app
       - app.py (main)